 The Cliff Walk Trail is a short 1.2-mile out-and-back trail that leads from the York Harbor Beach, along the cliff side, over to Milbury Lane and features beautiful views of Maine's southern coastline.

-Hikers get amazing views of York Harbor and the beach below along with massive mansions along the coastline.
+This trail provides hikers with amazing views of York Harbor and the beach below along with massive mansions along the coastline.
 The trail starts out paved but quickly switches to an uneven rocky terrain that follows a narrow path.
 Eventually the trail ends along a small Town right-of-way at the end of Milbury Lane in York.
 At the end of the trail, hikers can choose to take the trail back for a 1.2-mile out-and-back hike or walk the public roads back to parking in a loop, for a similar distance.

 This is a great day hike for anyone visiting the area.
 You can also extend your hike by checking out a couple of other trails close by.
 One of the trails is the Fisherman's Walk and is located just a few hundred feet from this trailhead.
 You can use the Fisherman's Walk Trail to connect to yet another great trail, the Wiggly Bridge.